krushnarout/codewars-solution/README.md

 The challenges in this repository are organized based on their kyu ratings.
 Here is an overview of the folder structure:

 - [8kyu Rating](./8kyu) -  This folder contains Codewars challenges with a 8kyu rating.
+- [7kyu Rating](./7kyu) -  This folder contains Codewars challenges with a 7kyu rating.